Lyverance/Disable-Defender/README.md

 ---

-## ❓ Why not Defender Killer and similar tools
+## ❓ Why not Defender Remover and similar tools

-Tools like Defender Killer physically remove components from `WinSxS`.
+Tools like Defender Remover physically remove components from `WinSxS`.
 After that, cumulative Windows updates fail with error `0x800f081f`, and rollback is only possible by reinstalling the system.

 This method disables Defender through the registry — the system stays intact, updates keep working, rollback is one script and a reboot.